The Library Project’s Story

 The Library Project’s vision from the beginning was to build a truly international organization that provides libraries so that every child in the world has access to books.
 To do this they focused on building a rock solid foundation, with a high level of financial transparency for corporate and individual donors—something they are very proud of.

-In the first six months of 2012, The Library Project will have donated over 180 libraries—that’s on average one library a day.
+In the first six months of 2013, The Library Project has donated over 1000 libraries in all---that’s really a mile step for our project.
 This was Tom’s goal from The Library Project’s inception—a goal that many thought was unattainable.

 Over the next few years, The Library Project will be expanding into its second and third countries: Vietnam in 2012 and Cambodia in 2013.
 The Vietnam expansion feels a bit like a homecoming, considering seven of TLP’s first nine libraries were in Vietnam.